 - (1) at the time the application was filed, did the inventor possess a best mode for practicing the invention; and

-- (2) if the inventor did possess a best mode, does the written description disclose the best mode such that a person skilled in the art could practice it.
+- (2) if the inventor did possess a best mode, does the written description disclose the best mode in such a manner that a person of ordinary skill in the art could practice the best mode.

-Once USPTO personnel have concluded the above analyses of the claimed invention under all the statutory provisions, including 35 U.S.C.
+Once examiners have completed the above analyses of the claimed invention under all the statutory provisions, including 35 U.S.C.
 101, 35 U.S.C.
 112, 35 U.S.C.
 102, and 35 U.S.C.
-103, they should review all the proposed rejections and their bases to confirm that they are able to set forth a prima facie case of unpatentability.
+103, they should review all the proposed rejections and their bases to confirm that a prima facie case of unpatentability exists.
 Only then should any rejection be imposed in an Office action.
 The Office action should clearly communicate the findings, conclusions and reasons which support them.